 Who is Behind the Exodus Project?

-Carol Es is a self-taught artist, writer, and musician from Los Angeles.
-She is known to create art with personal narratives that use her past experiences as the fuel for subject matter.
-Her hope is to transform a broken history into a positive and spiritual resolve and connect to her viewers.
-Carol is represented by Craig Krull Gallery in Santa Monica, CA, and even more info can be found at esart.com.
+Ayin Es is a self-taught artist, writer, and musician from Los Angeles.
+They are known to create art with personal narratives that use their past experiences as the fuel for subject matter.
+Their hope is to transform a broken history into a positive and spiritual resolve and connect to their viewers.
+Es is represented by Craig Krull Gallery in Santa Monica, CA, and more info can be found at esart.com.

 The Exodus Project began as an idea in Joshua Tree, California as far back as 2012, but didn’t officially begin untill 2014.
 In order to create the project (from idea to reality), friends, artists, and curators graciously contributed and collaborated along the way.